The official session times are:

 Any children arriving after 8:50am will need to sign in at the reception desk and will be marked as late.

 If your child is unwell, please contact the school office before 9:00am on each day of your child’s absence.
 The school does have an answer machine should you wish to leave a message.

 Please note that children will not be allowed into the school building before 8:40 am unless they are attending our Early Birds Breakfast Club or a before-school intervention group.
 At 8:40 am, a member of the senior leadership team will be outside to welcome your child into school.

 Please make sure your child is at school in good time.
 This is your responsibility and it is the law to make sure your child arrives punctually at school.
 If they are late it makes it really hard for them to settle and disrupts the learning of others.

 There is a 15 minute break in the morning and a 10 minute break in the afternoon.
 Time is also

 allowed for collective worship and registration.
 On Fridays, our special Celebration Worship starts at 3.00pm.
 You are very welcome to join us for this and then collect your child at the end of the school day as normal.

 At the end of the day…

-foundation stage outside area.
-Parents and carers of children in Years 1 to 6 should wait on the infant playground for their children.
+Parents and carers of children in all year groups should wait on the infant playground for their children.
 All children, except those who leave school unaccompanied, will be escorted to the infant playground by a member of staff at the end of each day.
 Classes will be taken to the same place on the playground every day from where parents should collect their children.
 Children are taught to tell their teacher when they can see the person who collects them so that they are kept safe.